krzkaczor/cheatcalls-eip/README.md

 - `removed cheat_supported` in favour of using only `cheat_version` to detect support for the EIP
 - should `cheat_setNonce` throw if address is a smart contract?
 What about account abstraction support
+- do we even need impersontation related methods? what if make all accounts unlocked always?